lmi/Copernicus/Land/clms-hrsi-arlie-use-case_iceland-demo/README.md

 This demo notebook focuses on an analysis of an unexpected melting event at **Lake Öskjuvatn** in Iceland using ARLIE data.
 The lake, which typically stays frozen until June or July, experienced early melting in **February 2023**.

 ### Original Notebook Source:
-This notebook was forked from the EEA repository, and the original can be found here: [EEA CLMS HR-S&I ARLIE Use Case](https://github.com/eea/clms-hrsi-arlie-use-case).
+This notebook was forked from the EEA repository, and the original can be found here: [EEA CLMS HR-SI ARLIE Use Case](https://github.com/eea/clms-hrsi-arlie-use-case).

 ### Adjustments:
 We have made some slight adjustments to the original notebook to tailor it for this specific use case.
 This includes: